 Dobbs v.
-Jackson Women's Health Organization was our winter 2021 SCOTUS in the Classroom case.
+Jackson Women’s Health Organization was a SCOTUS in the Classroom case.
+It was decided on June 24, 2022.

 Each SCOTUS Term, Street Law selects the most classroom-relevant, student-friendly cases as our SCOTUS in the Classroom cases.
 Teachers are encouraged to hold moot courts or mini-moot courts of the case the same weeks that the Supreme Court hears arguments, giving students the opportunity to follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments at the Court.